Word Count: How Many Words In a Novel?

 If you want to get published, you need to be aware that major New York publishers are looking for a specific word count, depending on your genre.
+Your fantasy novel word count needs to be different than your YA Fiction book, which has a different word count from other books.

 How many words are in a novel?
 Or at least one in which publishers might be interested?
 In this post, we're going to explain word count and how it affects your chances of publishing success.

+Ready to write your novel?
+Check out our definitive guide, How To Write Write a Novel: The Complete Guide, here.

 How long is the average book?
-And how long should your book be?
-Here’s a quick summary:
+How long should your book be?
+And should you even care about word counts?
+Let's break it down.

-Books can be as short as 25,000 words, around 100 pages, or as long as 3 million words, or about 1,000 pages.
-Nonfiction books tend to be shorter, around 45,000 words on average, and novels ten to be longer, around 80,000 words on average.
-However, book length varies widely between genres, among authors, and based on the content of the book.
-There is no standardized rule.

 Why You Should Write to Word Count